pinecoders/pinecoders.github.io/techniques/dsp/README.md

 plot(saw, color=color.blue)
 ```

-*`%` represents the modulo which is the remaining of a division and is not related to percentage here*
+> `%` represents the modulo which is the remaining of a division and is not related to percentage here.

-*Note that those are not the only ways to compute those signals.*
+ > Note that those are not the only ways to compute those signals.

 ## Cross Correlation